-If you answered yes to any of these questions, you're likely struggling with some common time management problems.
-I’ve seen many students, and plenty of adults, struggle with time management issues, including myself sometimes.
+If you answered yes to any of these questions, you’re likely struggling with some common time management problems.
+I’ve seen many students and plenty of adults struggle with time management issues, including myself sometimes.

-Looking back on my own experiences and those of my students, I realize there are common themes in our time management troubles.
-This post highlights some common problems that will sabotage even the most well-intentioned schedule.
-We'll also look at why time management is so hard for many people and what you can do to start tackling your time management issues.
+Looking back on my own experiences and those of my students, I realize common themes in our time management troubles.
+This post highlights some common problems that sabotage even the most well-intentioned schedule.
+We’ll also look at why time management is so hard for many people and what you can do to start tackling your time management issues.
 I also created a free time management activity to help you do just that.
-You can sign up for the activity at the bottom of the post.
+You can sign up for the action at the bottom of the post.